-If you are diligent in paying your monthly credit card bill then it’s worth racking up the points for free cash-back or rewards points to buy free Christmas gifts and other items.
+If you are diligent in paying your monthly credit card bill, it’s worth racking the points for free cashback or rewards points to buy free Christmas gifts and other items.

-Just last week we were at the grocery store and found a Christmas gift for a friend of ours.
+Last week we were at the grocery store and found a Christmas gift for our friend.

-Free Christmas Gifts are great especially if you are working with a tight budget.
+Free Christmas Gifts are great, primarily if you work with a tight budget.

 Another fabulous way to get free Christmas gifts is to sign up with Nielsen Home Scan.

-I used this program when I was in the UK to get Free Christmas Gifts and I know CBB fan Nicola participates in the Canadian program.
+I used this program in the UK to get Free Christmas Gifts, and I know CBB fan Nicola participates in the Canadian program.

-Nicola has redeemed for gift cards that she can re-gift or purchase free Christmas gifts and save the cash for the amazing recipes that she creates for this blog and her family.
+Nicola has redeemed gift cards that she can re-gift or purchase free Christmas gifts and save the Cash for the fantastic recipes she creates for this blog and her family.